 Museum of the Rockies (MOR) is an independent 501(c)(3) non-profit organization, a college-level division of Montana State University, a Smithsonian Affiliate, and a repository for state and federal fossils.
-MOR is recognized as one of the world's finest research and history museums.
-It is renowned for displaying an extensive collection of dinosaur fossils, including the mounted Montana's T. rex skeleton!
+MOR is recognized as one of the world's finest research and natural history museums.
+It is renowned for displaying an extensive collection of dinosaur fossils, including the fully-mounted Montana's T. rex skeleton!

 MOR delights members and visitors with changing exhibits from around the world, regional and natural history exhibits, planetarium shows, educational programs and camps, insightful lectures, benefit events, and a museum store.